Shirel25/ZoomViT-Study/README.md

 Instead of reproducing the full Zoomer distillation framework, this project uses **attention-based hooks** as a proxy for visual intent.

-By aggregating:
-- attention weights,
-- gradients,
-- and relevance across layers,
+By extracting and aggregating attention weights across Transformer layers using forward hooks, we generate **Importance Maps** that highlight **class-decisive regions** responsible for the model’s predictions.

 we generate **Importance Maps** that highlight **class-decisive regions** responsible for the model’s predictions.